Titans Grip

 The split-step is the bridge.
 Tennis players use it to react to serves and groundstrokes.
 Fighters use it to react to strikes, takedown entries, cage pressure, and angle changes.
 The mechanics are similar enough to train deliberately: load, land softly, keep the hips under control, then explode in the useful direction.

-By following this 6-week plan, you are not just chasing a trend.
-You are using a popular sports moment as a practical doorway into a movement pattern that fighters already need.
-The difference is context: the goal is not to move like a tennis player on clay, but to steal the timing habit and apply it to a cage or ring.
+By following this 6-week plan, you use tennis as a practical doorway into a movement pattern that fighters already need.
+The goal is not to move like a tennis player on clay.
+The goal is to take the timing habit and apply it to a cage or ring.

 Start Week 1 today.
 Record your baseline split-step using the video analysis checklist.
 If you want automated scoring and progress tracking, Train with Boxing AI to get real-time feedback on your stance, recovery, and drill consistency.
 The AI coach scores each rep and adjusts your training plan based on your weak points.